Home | News | Wanted Ads | Guestbook | Environmental | About Us | Contact Us | Site Map | Blog | Forums

 NEW Sinclair QLs

-Although the production of the Sinclair QL finished several years ago, the development of the QL continues apace, with two new hardware compatibles available (the Q40i and Q60) and several emulators to enable you to run QL software on other computers.
+Although the production of the Sinclair QL finished several years ago, the development of the QL continues apace, with two hardware compatibles available (the Q40i and Q60) and several emulators to enable you to run QL software on other computers.
+Unfortunately, none of these are now made, with many users turning to emulation on standard PC hardware.

 For details of the emulators available, please refer to our separate emulators page.